 Visitation students go forth into the world prepared to change it for the better.
 They go forth competent, courageous, and caring.
 And we rejoice in their future, and the chance we have had to be part of their extraordinary lives.

-Convent of the Visitation School provides an excellent education within a Catholic environment permeated by Salesian Spirituality and the living tradition of the Visitation Sisters.
+Convent of the Visitation School provides an excellent education in a Catholic environment permeated by Salesian Spirituality and the living tradition of the Visitation Sisters.